Spicy Aioli Recipe

 I like to add lime juice for a zip of freshness, but it’s not mandatory.
 If you like aioli smooth and creamy, you can leave it out.

-There are a few different ways to make spicy aioli, but the easiest way is with a food processor.
+There are a few different ways to make spicy aioli, but the easiest is with a food processor.
 That makes it wonderfully smooth.

 Here’s what you’ll need: